-Students may not be employed in excess of twenty (20) hours in any week of the Fall, Winter, and Spring Quarters in which they are taking nine (9) or more credit hours.
-During the Summer Quarter, when students are enrolled in less than nine credit hours, employment over twenty hours per week is permitted.
-First year students, in particular, should be particularly careful if they choose to engage in outside employment.
-Every student taking nine (9) or more credits is required to sign an affidavit each quarter confirming that he or she is in compliance with this provision.
-The form is available in OSA, or online at http://www.drexel.edu/law/PDFs/Emp-Affidavit-2.pdf.
+Students may not be employed in excess of twenty (20) hours in any week of any quarter in which they are taking nine (9) or more credit hours.
+First year students, in particular, are discouraged from engaging in outside employment.
+Every student taking nine (9) or more credits is required to sign an affidavit each year confirming that he or she is in compliance with this provision.
+The form is available in OSA, or online.